Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/mtt/tp/index.rst

 the page ``product1`` containing the description of a product.

 Let the products offered by the website, are advertised at some ad service ``globalboard``.
-During the advertising company, customers registered in the ``globalboard`` can open the main page of the site.
+During the advertising campaign, customers registered in the ``globalboard`` can open the main page of the site.
 Then with a certain probability interested customers can go to the page ``product1``.
 For the site owner and for ``globalboard`` service  it is a successful `conversion`